shinobi5/skeletor/README.md

 ## Styling

-If using web components, component styles can be set within the component via the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) for encapsulated styles.
+For web components, styles can be set within the element via the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) for encapsulated styles.

 For global styles, minimal global CSS is provided with CLI tools to watch for changes and concatenate the individual files into a single minified `styles.css`.